maynhile13105/cse15l-lab-reports/lab-report-1.md

   ![image](https://github.com/maynhile13105/cse15l-lab-reports/assets/146885739/48ffbe71-ed9c-4638-8494-7dce6ce7d877)
 - The working directory was /home.
-- Since the command 'cat' prints out all content in files and is not used to run a file.
+- Since the command `cat` prints out all content in files and is not used to run a file.
 So, what we get is all the text contained in the README file.
 It is accurate down to every mark and line break.
 - This is not an error.